NFTMozaic/papi-nfts/README.md

 # NFTs pallet code examples

-This repository contains code examples in the form of tests for using PolkadotAPI with pallet NFTs.
-The provided code examples are intended for documentation, <!--TODO provide a link--> with the goal of keeping them up to date.
+This repository contains code examples in the form of tests for using the Polkadot API with the NFTs pallet.
+The code examples provided aim to keep the documentation up to date.

 ## Steps